 Everything we do at Ellison Moschella & Co is committed to protecting and helping our family of clients.

-We only have qualified solicitors acting on matters so you can rest assured the person handling your sale or purchase has the skills and maturity to understand the theory behind the process you are embarking on and isn't simply ticking boxes as fast as they can in accordance with some automated process.
+We have qualified solicitors acting on and overseeing matters so you can rest assured the person handling your sale or purchase has the skills and maturity to understand the theory behind the process you are embarking on and isn't simply ticking boxes as fast as they can in accordance with some automated process.